NikolaVucicevic/AI-Research-Paper/README.md

 ## 📌 Status

-The paper is **mostly complete** — the core system and results are fully implemented.
+**The paper is unfinished — several chapters and details still need to be added.
-The included PDF represents a **near-final** version, with only minor formatting improvements possible.
+The included PDF is an early draft.**

 ---